a-vasin/service-rss/README.md

 Service for making one RSS Feed out of many.

-## Local launch
+## Development

-For local launch you will need to start PostreSQL DB in Docker and service itself.
+For local launch from IDE you will need to start PostreSQL DB in Docker.

-### Database
 For starting/stoping DB use make commands from repository root:
 ```
 make run-local-db